-This chapter analyzes the potential economic effects of the area under consideration for MHI IFKW critical habitat designation on aquaculture and mariculture (cultivation of marine organisms) activities near and within the vicinity of the potential critical habitat area.
-Most aquaculture/mariculture activities intersecting the area under consideration for MHI IFKW critical habitat designation are in the offshore region.
+This chapter analyzes the potential economic effects of the MHI IFKW critical habitat designation on aquaculture and mariculture (cultivation of marine organisms) activities near and within the vicinity of the critical habitat area.
+Most aquaculture/mariculture activities intersecting the MHI IFKW critical habitat designation are in the offshore region.
 As discussed in Chapter 3, the additional administrative costs of including consideration of critical habitat in Section 7 consultations, and the additional costs of implementing project modifications, uniquely resulting from the protection of critical habitat, are the direct compliance costs of designating critical habitat.
-These costs are not in the baseline and are considered incremental costs of the potential critical habitat designation.
-Fishpond and nearshore aquaculture activities do not occur in areas under consideration for MHI IFKW critical habitat designation173 and are not analyzed further in this report.
-Therefore, this section only considers the potential economic effects of potential critical habitat designation on offshore aquaculture activities that occur in deeper waters.
+These costs are not in the baseline and are considered incremental costs of the critical habitat designation.
+Fishpond and nearshore aquaculture activities do not occur in the MHI IFKW critical habitat designation187 and are not analyzed further in this report.
+Therefore, this section only considers the potential economic effects of critical habitat designation on offshore aquaculture and mariculture activities that occur in deeper waters.

 The impacts to aquaculture and mariculture activities are similar to both in-water construction and to activities that affect water quality.
-Offshore aquaculture and mariculture activities, particularly those related to the placement of cages or structures that are anchored in the marine environment, can affect water quality, prey species, and sound.
-According to the NMFS 2017 draft Biological Report, "water quality or prey resources may be affected by waste disposal, the introduction of exotic species or pathogens, or release of pesticides or antibiotics.
+Offshore aquaculture and mariculture activities, particularly those related to the placement of cages or structures that are anchored in the marine environment, can affect water quality, prey, sound, or space for movement and use.

+According to the NMFS 2018 Final Biological Report, "water quality or prey resources may be affected by waste disposal, the introduction of exotic species or pathogens, or release of pesticides or antibiotics.
 Facilities may also impact local prey resources, because farms may use wild stock seeding, or feed made from wild fish.
 Alternatively, these aquaculture/mariculture activities may positively affect wild stocks by decreasing commercial fishing pressure by lowering the demand on commercial fish species.
-Similar to routine in-water construction projects, best management practices already attempt to reduce risks associated with water quality and impacts to local fish species."174
+Similar to routine in-water construction projects, best management practices already attempt to reduce risks associated with water quality and impacts to local fish species."188

 NMFS-PIRO is developing a PEIS to review the economic, social, and environmental impacts of the proposed NMFS aquaculture management program.
-The aquaculture management program will regulate and manage offshore aquaculture/mariculture through developing appropriate species management strategies and establishing reporting and permitting requirements for the aquaculture/mariculture industry.175
+The aquaculture management program will regulate and manage offshore aquaculture/mariculture through developing appropriate species management strategies and establishing reporting and permitting requirements for the aquaculture/mariculture industry.189